DennisKleinhans/tue-search/README.md

 ## License
-This release of tue-search is licensed under the BSD 3-Clause license.
+This release of TUESearch is licensed under the BSD 3-Clause license.
 Please refer to the `LICENSE` file for the terms of this license.

 ## Support